GoogleCloudPlatform/cloud-hackathons/faq/howto-host-hack.md

 > **Warning**
 > The lab in the _Classroom_ is not activated automatically, make sure that you activate it before the event by clicking on the *Activate Lab* button.

-The next step is to add "students" to the Qwiklab.
-You will add **only** the *Team Leads* here.
-If the team lead has created an account on the special Qwiklabs instance, their status will show *Enrolled*, otherwise it'll say *Registered, No Qwiklabs Account*.
-Keep in mind that you can add/remove Qwiklab students at any time, even when the _Classroom_ is in progress.

 ![Screenshot for the students](images/author-ql-new-classroom-05.png)